ChoiTommy/EE3080-Cyber-Attack-and-Defence/Attack/attack_flow.md

 >
 > Please run the attached Internet Diagnostic Tool to resolve the issue.
 >
-> The Internet Diagnostic Tool is attached below.
+> The Internet Diagnostic Tool User Guide is attached below.
 >
 > To prevent further irregular activity we will restrict access to your
 > account within 72 hours if you did not run the full internet diagnostic